 Segregation and Coverage Risks.
 Certain portfolio management techniques, such as, among other things, entering into swap agreements, using reverse repurchase agreements, futures contracts or other derivative transactions, may be considered senior securities under the 1940 Act unless steps are taken to segregate our assets or otherwise cover our obligations.
 To avoid having these instruments considered senior securities, we segregate liquid assets with a value equal (on a mark-to-market basis) to our obligations under these types of transactions, enter into offsetting transactions or otherwise cover such transactions.
 In cases where we do not follow such procedures, such instruments may be considered senior securities and our use of such transactions will be required to comply with the restrictions on senior securities under the 1940 Act.
 We may be unable to use segregated assets for certain other purposes, which could result in us earning a lower return on our portfolio than we might otherwise earn if we did not have to segregate those assets in respect of or otherwise cover such portfolio positions.
 To the extent our assets are segregated or committed as cover, it could limit our investment flexibility.
 Segregating assets and covering positions will not limit or offset losses on related positions.
-Limitations on Transactions, we may be prohibited from buying or selling any security directly from or to any portfolio company that is considered our affiliate under the 1940 Act.
+Limitations on Transactions with Affiliates Risk.
+The 1940 Act limits our ability to enter into certain transactions with certain of our affiliates.
+As a result of these restrictions, we may be prohibited from buying or selling any security directly from or to any portfolio company that is considered our affiliate under the 1940 Act.
 However, we may under certain circumstances purchase any such portfolio company's securities in the secondary market, which could create a conflict for our Adviser or Subadviser between our interests and the interests of the portfolio company, in that the ability of our Adviser or Subadviser, as applicable, to recommend actions in our best interests might be impaired.